ssfsx17/sky-islands/readable.md

     use APs and occurs immediately after you took the damage, thus possibly preventing the enemy from using the rest of their APs depending on circumstances.
+      - Mapless: Against an enemy in the Front Row.
   - **Wood Tree Of Life** - Every time you regain Health, 1/4th of that regain is additionally done to all square-side-adjacent allies.
+      - Mapless: Allies in the same row.

 # 8\.
 World Details

+## True Allies

+Eventually, the Empire will commit more and more forces to destroying your Island, until you are overwhelmed.
+Perhaps you can bet on the Empire overcommitting and collapsing, but that would not happen until many more such battles, and it would leave a continental state that still has the Imperial Adtextus, as well as your own Island ravaged beyond repair.
+Therefore, you can expect to be spending a considerable amount of time gathering allies to stretch the Empire thinner, and ultimately, take the fight back to the continent.

+### Other Sky Islands

+Other Sky Islands have very different customs, traditions, languages, people, plants, and possibly even land types.
+Despite these differences, they will ally with any who consistently oppose the Empire.

+They may even have a better understanding of how to take care of certain types of people and animals than you do.
+They will recognize if you stop and listen, or if you merely impose your own ways.

+### Ocean Islands

+Most Ocean Islands have been thoroughly depleted by the Empire, and have been reduced to naval and airship bases.
+But if someone were to defeat the Imperial presence on these islands, then they would be open to new ideas that could sustain life.
+The people tend to need extra education on how to live without hierarchy or money, but the results speak for themselves.

+### Slave Camps

+Slave Camps are mostly populated by kidnapped Islanders, although they also have Imperials who failed all other “correctional” processes.
+The Empire relies so much on slave labor that if a sufficient number of camps rebelled at the same time, the war machine could be damaged or even forced to retreat.
+The camps will need weapons, armor, supplies and other assistance in order to overthrow their masters.
+Furthermore, if they are not taught how to live without money or hierarchy, then they may fall under the sway of other Senators rather than actually being freed.

 ## Temporary Allies